 Comprehensive Examination

 The PhD comprehensive examination emphasizes competence and depth in one or more narrowly defined areas of research and theory.
-Students choose from three options in consultation with their advisor and with the approval of their examining committee that is composed of five faculty members.
+Students choose from three options in consultation with their advisor and with the approval of their examining committee which is composed of four faculty members.
 It does not necessarily include the same faculty members as the dissertation committee.

 The options are a traditional comprehensive examination that includes foundational content in educational psychology and learning sciences, the student's minor area, and a specialty area of the student's choice; a review article; or an extended research activity.
 For details of each option's requirements, contact the Department of Psychological and Quantitative Foundations.